 Once a year, sit down and write out your ideal day.

-From the moment you wake up in the morning until your head hits the pillow at night – what occurs during a perfect day?
+What occurs during a perfect day from when you wake up in the morning until your head hits the pillow at night?

 Let yourself fantasize!